 Released – 2019

-Yet this simple idea is executed with exceptional quality and panache that you can’t help but find yourself charmed not only by Wilde’s directorial skill but also the polished writing, wide range of representation and skilled performances.
+Yet this simple idea is executed with exceptional quality and panache that you can’t help but find yourself charmed not only by Wilde’s directorial skill but also the polished writing, a wide range of representation and skilled performances.

 Even Annabelle (Molly Gordon), who was set up as the closest thing to a villain the story provides, ends up helping the girls when they really need it.
-The authentic look at American high school life is also there to be seen in the representation shown with different cultures, races, and sexualities, none of which is the defining element of the character.
-The best example of this being Amy, a lead character who has embraced her identity and came out long before the events of the film.
+The authentic look at American high school life is also there to be seen in the representation shown of different cultures, races, and sexualities, none of which is the defining element of the character.
+The best example of this is Amy, a lead character who has embraced her identity and came out long before the events of the film.